GinjaChris/pentmenu/README.md

 **EXTRACTION MODULES**

 * File extraction via ICMP - This module uses hping to send data with ICMP packets.
 It can be extremely useful where only ICMP connectivity is possible.
-See commit 59f755b578d0b50d607b38541ba6c695f4d81705 for further details and caveats.
+See https://github.com/GinjaChris/pentmenu/issues/35 for further details and caveats.
 Suffice it to say that the extraction module does work, abeit in a slightly unusual way.